Eralde/rci-tools/examples/simple-browser-demo/README.md

 ```

 Open your browser to the address displayed in the console (e.g., `http://localhost:5174`).
-Use your device's username/password to authorise this web app to access RCI API on your device.
+Use your device's username/password to authorize this web app to access RCI API on your device.

 ### Building for Production